In Australia, osteoporosis affects over 1.2 million people. Around 50% of women and 33% of men over 60 years old have osteoporosis.

 Doing minimal physical activity results in your bones becoming weaker.
 Moving your body every day is important for improving and maintaining bone health.

-Exercise provides great benefits when managing or even reversing osteoporosis.
-When it comes to bone health, not all exercise is equal.
 Bones need to experience the right amount of impact and strain.
 They have an amazing ability to adapt!
 In response to different weights and applied stress, they become stronger or denser.
-Benefits include:

 A great starting point is to make sure you’re moving your body the recommended amount of time each day for your age.
 For people over 65 years old, that's 30 minutes per day.
 Follow these guidelines for the prevention and management of osteoporosis: